-This codebook corresponds to Version 4-2014 of the UCDP/PRIO dataset.
-For every new release, substantial changes will be documented in a separate document.5 This should be helpful to researchers trying to replicate a particular study.
+This codebook corresponds to Version 18.1 of the UCDP/PRIO dataset.
+For every new release, substantial changes will be documented in a separate document.6 This should be helpful to researchers trying to replicate a particular study.
 We recommend that whenever this dataset is used, the version number should be cited.

-The version number is a combination of a number and a year.
-The number is increased when the structure of the dataset is significantly changed.
+The version number is a combination of a year and a number.
 The year refers to when the dataset is updated with new observations.
-If there are changes in the data between yearly updates, a letter is used behind the year.
+If there are changes in the data between yearly updates, or if there are substantial changes in the structure of the dataset, the number behind the year is incremented.

-5 http://www.pcr.uu.se/research/ucdp/datasets/ucdp_prio_armed_conflict_dataset/
+6 http://ucdp.uu.se/downloads/